yelsoftdev/task-ui/README.md

-# task-ui
+# Task - UI
-UI Shuffle and Sorting numbers from 1 t 9 with responsive for desktop and mobile mode.
+Shuffle and Sorting numbers from 1 to 9 with responsive for desktop and mobile mode.